IBM/RuDaS/experiments/README.md

 3. Run experiments/run_scripts/run_new.sh to run the experiments.
 4. For evaluation, run experiments/code/evaluator.py

-The following systems are evaluated.
+The following systems are evaluated: FOIL, Amie+, Neural-LP, ntp

 TODO include the following two into the above script!